borodust/borodust.github.io/projects/cl-flow/getting-started.md

 ```

 Hold on a moment (yes, 0.3 of a second, you already guessed it right) and recheck what we have
-in `*value*`. `3`.
+in `*value*`: `3`.
 Woah!
 What happened now?
 We started executing `#'increment-global-variable`
 three times concurrently as in our previous attempt, but dispatcher figured out they cannot be
 run as such by checking their invariant, which is `:one` for all of the blocks, so it scheduled
-them to run one after another - serially, that is, so global state was correctly updated each
+them to run one after another - serially that is, so global state was correctly updated each
 time!

 In some way, this flow execution was similar to what `flow:serially` does, only the order of